-A NIE (Número de Identidad de Extranjero) is a number the immigration service issues once you obtain residency (you will find the number on your Residency Card).
+A NIE (Número de Identidad de Extranjero) is a number the immigration service issues you once you become a resident, you will find it on your Residency Card.
 This is your identification number in Spain.
 It is needed in order to file taxes, establish a business, open a bank account, and for almost all other forms you fill out.
 Both EU citizens and non-EU citizens get issued a NIE.

 How to apply for residencia

 In order to obtain your residency and NIE, you have to apply at the nearest Oficina de Extranjería or Comisaría de Policía.
 You then receive your tarjeta de residencia after three months, although you should be given your NIE then and there.
 Since each oficina de extranjeros processes candidates locally, the time spent both waiting in line at the office and waiting for your tarjeta can vary tremendously, even within the same city.
 It is therefore worth asking people who have recently applied for a residency about their experiences.

 Below are some documents you'll need to bring in order to apply for your residency.
 However, you might be asked for different things in different locations (or even on different days).
 The best thing is to check with the local oficina what they require exactly.

 Documents needed by all applicants (EU and non-EU-citizens):

 - Current passport and one photocopy